 The Townsville/Cairns programs are not “study abroad programs” in the traditional sense.
 While there will not be excursions throughout the semester designed specifically for HWS students, there will be a week-long orientation for arriving students.
 A wide range of activities and tours will be included where you will get to know fellow students and become familiar with the campus and with the region.
 The university also offers a mentoring program, pairing new exchange students with current students so that you can ask questions before you arrive, and then meet in person when you get to Australia.
 Students are encouraged to seek out opportunities to immerse themselves in campus life and the local culture, including campus clubs (whether religious, academic, sporting, arts-related or other special interest clubs and societies), taking part in community service and participating in campus events and activities.
 You will have plenty of opportunities for independent travel both regionally and within Australia during weekends and breaks.

 Students will be charged standard HWS tuition and fees and a $550 administrative fee.
-This will cover tuition for a fourcourse semester and the orientation program.
+This will cover tuition for a fourcourse semester, health insurance and the orientation program.
 Note that no room or board charge is included.
 Students will pay room fees directly to James Cook University and should plan to bring their board fee to cover meal expenses.
 Room fees will depend on the residence hall students choose, but most residences will cost from $2700—$3100 for the semester.
 While food expenses will vary according to individual tastes, we estimate that about $2100—$2300 should be sufficient for students who prepare their own meals.
-Additional expenses not covered include airfare, books, visa, health insurance (students are required to purchase a policy through James Cook University), a local transit pass and personal expenses (laundry, entertainment, and independent travel).
-We estimate airfare for this program at $1800-$2100 from the East Coast, books at $300, visa at $600 and health insurance at $235.
+Additional expenses not covered include airfare, books, visa, a local transit pass and personal expenses (laundry, entertainment, and independent travel).
+We estimate airfare for this program at $2000-$2300 from the East Coast, books at $300, and visa at $600.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 above and beyond room and board expenses.
 However, students on a tight budget should be able to manage with less and part-time employment is an option for those who would like to work.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 NOTE: This information is subject to change.
 Please see the CGE for more information.